jacobparis/12-factor-dev/public/port-binding.md

   Cache-Control: no-cache
 ---

-Twelve-factor development environments allow binding ports within the container to external interfaces, such as ports on `localhost` or URLs on the hosted development server.
+Continuous development environments allow binding ports within the container to external interfaces, such as ports on `localhost` or URLs on the hosted development server.

 The environment does not assume the developer has access to `localhost`.